 It may occasionally be of interest to others but this blog is a self-indulgent exercise.
 Sometimes I’m just recording what I’ve been up to and how I feel about current events, such as Brexit and the Covid pandemic.
 But it has also given me a space to examine and attempt to come to terms with decades-old memories.
-These days I have less of a problem taking the **** out of myself, but I don’t want to embarrass other people by saying too much about close relationships, ancient and modern.
+These days I have no qualms about taking the mickey out of myself, but I don’t want to embarrass other people by saying too much about close relationships, ancient and modern.
 Some things will remain private.

 Because I blog regularly I now have a slightly higher profile on the web.
-That was not my intention; I do not much care if no-one reads what I write.
-But I am happy if having a blog makes it easier for lost friends to track me down.
+That was not my intention; I am not bothered if no-one reads what I write.
+But I am happy if it makes it easier for former friends to track me down.
 As I get older, I’ve found – obviously! – that the mind turns more often to childhood friendships and events half-forgotten.
 There are people I have searched for or stumbled across during my years of net-surfing whom I recall with affection, but I always hesitate before getting in touch with them.
 Maybe their memories of me are not entirely positive; or, almost as bad, they may not remember me at all!

 I am still in touch with classmates from primary school